Nina Strokata Karavanska: Dissident movement

 After her husband was detained, the KGB tried to persuade Nina to denounce Sviatoslav for his actions, but the latter remained with him and did not leave her husband.
 In December 1966, Nina Karavanska appealed to the head of the camp where her husband was staying, as well as to Leonid Brezhnev, General Secretary of the CPSU Central Committee, and to the French communist newspaper L'Humanité.
 The petition stated:

 "For 18 years, the camp administration has been unable to influence prisoner S.I.
 Karavansky, and his family is not allowed to maintain contact with him.
 Therefore, I, the wife of S.I.
 Karavansky, ask for him to be shot in order to end my husband's many years of suffering and the endless conflicts between Karavansky and the administration."

 Despite this request, in April 1970, Sviatoslav Karavansky was sentenced in prison to an additional term of 5 years in prison and 3 years in exile.
-Attempts to defend the man in court led to the judge issuing a separate decision, which he sent to the Odessa Medical Institute, "to take measures of public influence against Nina Antonovna Strokata in order to instill in her a sense of high patriotic duty as a citizen of the USSR."
+Attempts to defend the man in court led to the judge issuing a separate decision, which he sent to the Odesa Medical Institute, "to take measures of public influence against Nina Antonovna Strokata in order to instill in her a sense of high patriotic duty as a citizen of the USSR."
 The result of this decision was the persecution of Strokata, condemnation of her behavior in the team and in the administration.
 Prolonged harassment at work ended with her dismissal in May 1971.
-As Nina Antonovna could not get a job in Odessa, she went to the city of Nalchik, where she was hired as a teacher at a medical school.
-In the autumn of the same year, she exchanged her apartment in Odessa for housing in Nalchik, and on December 5, she settled there with the family of Yuri-Bohdan Shukhevych.
+As Strokata could not get a job in Odesa, she went to the city of Nalchik, where she was hired as a teacher at a medical school.
+In the autumn of the same year, she exchanged her apartment in Odesa for housing in Nalchik, and on 5 December, she settled there with the family of Yuri-Bohdan Shukhevych.